dentarg/auth0-blog/_posts/2016-09-20-securing-spring-boot-with-jwts.markdown

 During the authentication attempt, which is dealt by the `attemptAuthentication` method, we retrieve the username and password from the request.
 After they are retrieved, we use the `AuthenticationManager` to verify that these details match with an existing user.
 If it does, we enter the `successfulAuthentication` method.
 In this method we fetch the name from the authenticated user, and pass it on to `TokenAuthenticationService`, which will then add a JWT to the response.

 Now we will implement the `JWTAuthenticationFilter` class.
-Let's create this class, under the `./src/main/java/com/example/security/WebSecurityConfig.java` file, with the following content:
+Let's create this class, under the same `com.example.security` package, with the following content:

 ```java
 package com.example.security;